SharePoint/sp-dev-docs/docs/general-development/working-with-the-sharepoint-workflow-services-client-side-object-model.md

 ### Interop service

 In previous versions of SharePoint, specifically SharePoint 2007 and SharePoint 2010, SharePoint hosted the Windows Workflow Foundation runtime.
-As previously explained, Microsoft moved away from this approach in SharePoint 2013 by introducing a dependency on Workflow Manager 1.0, which hosts the workflow runtime outside of SharePoint.
+As previously explained, Microsoft moved away from this approach in SharePoint by introducing a dependency on Workflow Manager 1.0, which hosts the workflow runtime outside of SharePoint.
 Consequently, workflows are no longer executed and managed within SharePoint; instead, SharePoint hands off workflow management and execution responsibilities to Workflow Manager 1.0.

-However, to provide backward compatibility, Microsoft retained the legacy model of hosting pre-SharePoint 2013-style workflows within SharePoint by keeping the Windows Workflow Foundation runtime engine.
-Therefore, all workflows created in SharePoint 2010 will still run as expected in a SharePoint 2013 environment.
-In addition, Microsoft included a new activity, **InvokeSharePointWorkflow**, which can be used in a SharePoint 2013 workflow to start an existing workflow in the SharePoint 2010 workflow host that is included in SharePoint 2013.
+However, to provide backward compatibility, Microsoft retained the legacy model of hosting pre-SharePoint-style workflows within SharePoint by keeping the Windows Workflow Foundation runtime engine.
+Therefore, all workflows created in SharePoint 2010 will still run as expected in a SharePoint environment.
+In addition, Microsoft included a new activity, **InvokeSharePointWorkflow**, which can be used in a SharePoint workflow to start an existing workflow in the SharePoint 2010 workflow host that is included in SharePoint.
 This allows you to take advantage of existing workflow investments migrated from previous versions.